nwnoll/taxalogue/README.md

 ```

 ### Choose sequences by biogegraphic realms
 If you want filter the sequences by biogeographic realms, then only sequences are considered that have latitude and longitude information.
-Sequences without this information get discared
+Sequences without this information get discarded
 ```console
 ## show all available realms
 bundle exec ruby taxalogue.rb -B